AlexElvers/XText/README.md

     - reset of all attributes with `\x0F` (single attributes can be reset with the special character again)
 - word wrap
 - selection of text with automatic copy to clipboard
+- update marked text on resize

 ## To do

 - indentation of text with a movable separator line
-- update selection on resize
 - URL detection with a user-defined click handler

 ## License